 Traveling to the Moon always symbolized the unattainable.
 But on July 20, 1969, Neil Armstrong and Buzz Aldrin landed on the lunar surface, and Armstrong’s footprint there was “One giant leap for mankind.”
 At the turn of that century, Russian Konstantin Tsiolkovsky had outlined the theoretical basis for space flight.
 On March 16, 1926, American scientist and engineer Dr. Robert Goddard launched the first liquid fuel rocket.
 It only went 41 feet high, seeming to justify the ridicule the New York Times and others had heaped on him for his claim that humans could travel to the Moon.
 But he opened the age of space flight, and now achievers like Elon Musk, Jeff Bezos, and Richard Branson are leading a private path to the planets.

 The communications and information revolution as transformed and most defines our world today.
 In a mere four decades, nearly every household in the U.S. has acquired either personal computers or smartphones; the latter was introduced in 2007, and today 87 percent of American adults have models that far outstrip the capacities of the originals.
 Through the internet, we have access to almost all the knowledge in the world.
 Steve Jobs, of course, famously pioneered the field of friendly computers for everyone.
 As important are the continuing breakthroughs in scientific and medical research and many other areas thanks not only to the exponential growth of raw computing power but also artificial intelligence.
 The revolutions in the future will be even more transformative.

 More transformative than understanding computer code is understanding the genetic code of life.
 Craig Venter, who co-founder of the private Celera Genomics, in 2000, in parallel with the National Institutes of Health, first decoded the human genome.
 Biohacking opened the way to understanding the workings of our biology and, most important, to being able to manipulate that biology.
 It is opening the way to engineering treatments for diseases like cancer.
-And most revolutionary of all, the is allowing researchers to understand that aging itself is a disease that can be cured.
+And most revolutionary of all, the is allowing researchers to understand that aging itself is a treatable condition.